Ishika-Trivedi/Swamphacks2k22/readme.md

 allowing it to work under all operating conditions and requires no external RF parts.

-How do the Sensors Works with Arduino and Nodemcu?
+How do the Sensors Works with Arduino and Nodemcu?<br />
 To each and every sensor, a supply of +5v/3.3v and Gnd is provided by the Arduino, and the digital data incoming pins of all the sensors are connected to digital input pins of Arduino which in turn Arduino sends all